28 Orienting Your Intern: Office Basics, Your Policies and Procedures, and Parking and Transportation

 Transportation and Parking

-This also applies if interns are driving to local events or meetings.
+If interns are driving to local events or meetings, discuss parking options and cover the cost if possible.
 If an intern is driving to a meeting or you are transporting them to a meeting, they must be clocked in for the duration of the trip as well as the meeting time.

 - Campus JagLINE shuttle or IU Health shuttle service and tips on timing or which route to take